 This report represents the findings of an online survey that was conducted with 201 judges and court professionals from November 1 to 17, 2022 by Thomson Reuters to better understand challenges in the judicial system, specifically around hearings, evidence, caseloads, and technology in the post-pandemic world.

-Join us for a webinar Strategies for Advancing Technology within the Courts, on Thursday, February 16 at 12 pm CT.
+Watch our on-demand webinar Strategies for Advancing Technology within the Courts, now

 The report describes how steep challenges to our nation’s courts remain, specifically around the issue of hearing delays, which can have a cascading effect on the remaining cases on the court docket.
 In fact, a majority — as much as 79% in some instances — of judges and court professionals say they are experiencing delays in their hearings.
 Often, these delays impact other cases slated for that week, creating a burden on the entire court docket.